UT-LCA/tpu_like_design/README.md

 # Introduction
 This repo contains a parameterizable TPU-like design (in Verilog) that will be overlayed onto an FPGA (probably PYNQ).
 We plan to add this design to VTR to serve as a benchmark for FPGA architecture exploration.

-# Instructions for the 4x4 matrix multiplier
+# Instructions for the TPU design
 I've compiled and tested the design with Synopsys VCS 2018 on UT ECE LRC machines.
 Use the following command to load the tool:
 ```
 module load synopsys/2018